ebarlas/project-loom-experiment/README.md

 the other echo clients.
 * The slogan "codes like sync, scaled like async" is accurate.
 Virtual threads are an excellent alternative to asynchronous programming with non-blocking NIO.

+## Other Notes

+In an attempt to verify that the `NioEchoServer` implementation wasn't a bottleneck or causing undue slowness, I ran echo clients against a C echo server implementation built atop epoll.

+This efficient and minimal [echo server](https://github.com/frevib/epoll-echo-server) was almost a drop in replacement.
+Performance metrics were consistent with the Java implementation in this repository.